Ndoni-Nkosi/YouTube_API/README.md

 ## Background and Overview

-Glory Elijah is a Nigerian content creator who reviews and comments on reality TV shows.
-She has a YouTube channel called 'Frankly Speaking with Glory Elijah'.
-The channel focuses on reviewing and commenting on entertainment shows such as _Big Brother Naija_ and _Big Brother Mzansi_, _The Real Housewives of Lagos_, _Young Famous and African_, etc, movies and trending topics on social media.
+Glory Elijah is a Nigerian content creator known for her reviews and commentary on reality TV shows.
+She runs a YouTube channel called "Frankly Speaking with Glory Elijah," where she focuses on discussing entertainment shows such as _Big Brother Naija_, _Big Brother Mzansi_, _The Real Housewives of Lagos_, _Young, Famous & African_, among others, as well as movies and trending topics on social media.

 Insights and recommendations are provided on the following key points:

-- **Views trend analysis**: An analysis on the historical views patterns in the channel and which genres/categories perform best
+- **Views Trend Analysis**: An analysis of historical viewing patterns on the channel and identifying which genres or categories perform best
-- **Best performing videos**: An analysis on the videos that have the highest number of views
+- **Best Performing Videos**: An analysis of the videos with the highest number of views
-- **Video upload trend analysis**: An analysis on how many video uploads in the different Big Brother seasons
+- **Video Upload Trend Analysis**: An analysis of the number of video uploads during different Big Brother seasons.
-- **Duration analysis**: An analysis on whether the duration of the video contributes to total views
+- **Duration Analysis**: An exploration of whether the length of the videos influences total views.

 <sub>PowerBI dashboard can be downloaded here</sub><br/>
 <sub>The Python script can be found here</sub><br/>

 ## Data Structure Overview

-The data was collected with the use of a YouTube API in Python.
-It extracted one table with the following columns, video_id, channelTitle, title, publish date, viewCount, likeCount, commentCount, and duration.
-The table consists of over 3000 rows.</br>
+The data was collected using the YouTube API in Python, resulting in a table that contains the following columns: video_id, channelTitle, title, publish date, viewCount, likeCount, commentCount, and duration.
+This table comprises over 3,000 rows.</br>
-During a process of data cleaning and data manipulation, additional columns were added to improve data storytelling such as duration in seconds, subscribers, Name_check to categorise the different Big Brother seasons.</br>
+During a process of data cleaning and data manipulation, additional columns were created to improve data storytelling.
+These columns include duration in seconds, subscribers, and a Name_check column to categorise the different Big Brother seasons.</br>

 <img width="392" height="211" alt="image" src="https://github.com/user-attachments/assets/1fd59054-2a52-4069-8e79-c551093e4be2" /><br/>